 - Computer connections a DDX-CAM module links to each host computer. - Switch connections when used, a DDX switch unit sits at the heart of the system. - Console connections the peripherals (keyboard, display, etc.) connect to DDX-USR modules.

 Computer connections: Video

-Two types of DDX-CAM modules are available:
+Three types of DDX-CAM modules are available:

-DVI-D and USB. or
+DVI-D and USB or DisplayPort and USB or VGA and USB.